UCR-CS110/Ment-To-be/README.md

 - [Dependencies](#dependencies)

 ## Overview
 Ment-to Be is an application that aims to match a computer science student with an industry professional that is already working in the industry.
+Industry professionals can sign up for a volunteering service and provide their calendar schedule of available times.
+Students can also sign up and wait for a match to occur.
+The goal of this application is to provide more information to students in a variety of fields within computer science: front-end, back-end, machine learning, and more.
+It also aims to guide students toward a more clear path for their future and for any career advice they seek to gain from the mentor.
+There is a chat system between the mentor and the mentee, as well as a reputation system where the mentee can provide feedback to the mentor regarding their experiences and how satisfied they were with our application.
+Should the mentor receive great feedback from the mentee, they will receive achievements displayed on their profile.

 ## Team